Kisangani: Entertainment and performing arts

 Strongly influenced by the city's immigrants, productions such as those of Barly Baruti and others used song in narratives that often reflected themes of hope and ambition.
 Artists of all cultural disciplines in Kisangani such as musicians, stage actors, comedians, fashion, cultural operators, draftsmen, folk music, painters, sculptors, and silkscreen meet annually for the seasonal culture shows.
 Cercle Boyoma Culture is one of such shows where cultural activities of Kisangani come together synergistically for an exchange and reflection involving different associations of all cultural disciplines.
 Cercle Boyoma Culture is annually held in Makiso on 14 Fina Avenue from the month of December through to June.
 The culture show displays a digital audio recording studio, a large stage show, 10 booths that host libraries, internet cafes, sewing stations, interactive gaming machines and cafeterias.

 The cultural space in Kisangani provides multitudes of beauty pageants a platform to exchange experiences, provide mentoring consultation and hosting of training seminars.
-Miss Boyoma is annually held in December, organised by the cities' authority to determine the most beautiful girl in Kisangani.
-Elysée of 17 years old is Miss Boyoma 2009.
+Miss Boyoma is annually held in December, organized by the cities' authority to determine the most beautiful girl in Kisangani.

 Other live music genres which are part of the city's cultural heritage include Kisangani Blues, Kisangani Soul, African Jazz, soukous and gospel.
-The city is the birthplace of Congolese legendary musicians Aberti Masikini and Koffi Olomide and is the site of an influential nu-rumba scene.
+The city is the birthplace of Congolese legendary musicians Abeti Masikini and Koffi Olomide and is the site of an influential nu-rumba scene.
 In the 1950s, the city was a center for African Folk, soukous and African jazz.
 This influence continued into the more developed soukous of the 1960s.
-The city has been an epicenter for Ndombolo culture since the 1980s.
+The city has been an epicenter for Ndombolo culture since the 1990s.
 A flourishing independent folk music culture brought forth Kisangani Blues.
 The city has also been spawning a critically acclaimed underground nu-rumba scene with various bands gaining national attention in the nu-rumba world.
 Annual festivals feature various acts such as the Cercle Boyoma Culture Festival.

-Kisangani is also the city of world-famous choreographer and stage director Faustin Linyekula.
-Since 2007, the Studios Kabako, the cultural organization he founded in Kinshasa in 2001, has been resettled in Kisangani.
-There, the Studios Kabako have been accompanying the debuts of young Congolese artists from training to production and touring, in the fields of dance, theatre, music and video.
-The rising generation of young dancers and choreographers trained by the Studios Kabako include Jeannot Kumbonyeki, Michel Kiyombo, Dorine Mokha, Djino Alolo and Yves Mwamba among others...

-The Studios Kabako have opened there the only professional recording studio of the Eastern part of Congo, accompanied musicians include guitarist Flamme Kapaya, rap singers Pasnas, Franck Moka and Shoggy, musicians Pépé Lecoq...

-Kisangani is also the home-town of film-maker Dieudo Hamadi.
+Kisangani is the birthplace of well-known choreographer and stage director Faustin Linyekula.
+In 2007, the Studios Kabako, a cultural organization he established in Kinshasa in 2001, relocated to Kisangani.
+Since then, the Studios Kabako have supported the development of young Congolese artists in dance, theatre, music, and video, providing training, production, and touring opportunities.
+Notable young dancers and choreographers who emerged from the Studios Kabako include Jeannot Kumbonyeki, Michel Kiyombo, Dorine Mokha, Djino Alolo, and Yves Mwamba.
+Kisangani is also home to the only professional recording studio in the eastern DRC, where musicians such as guitarist Flamme Kapaya, rap artists Pasnas, Franck Moka, Shoggy, and Pépé Lecoq have recorded.
+Additionally, the city is the hometown of filmmaker Dieudo Hamadi.